 There are two different chair lifts with views in the city; Cerro Viejo and Cerro Campanario.
 We opted for the more impressive Cerro Campanario.
-The ride up is 8 minutes long and costs 100 pesos person.
-We read that you can hike up, but it is very steep and unmarked.
-We brought sack lunches and ate in the nice seating area at the top with gorgeous views.
+Also, the ride is 8 minutes long and costs about USD 10 per person.

 There is a restaurant at the top that serves some cakes, coffee, simple sandwiches, and hamburgers.
 We poked our heads in, but we were unimpressed with the selection.

 Next, we spent an entire afternoon biking the Circuito Chico.
-We chose the Cordillera Bike company due to the higher rating on Tripadvisor.
-The rental costs 200 pesos per person and includes a helmet and bike lock.
+We chose the Cordillera Bike Company due to the higher rating on Tripadvisor.
+The rental cost includes a helmet and bike lock.

-It’s fun going down, but strenuous to the point that we often had to walk our bike up the steep inclines.
+It’s fun going down, but strenuous to the point that we often had to walk our bikes up the steep inclines.
 It’s a great way to see the scenery including Argentina’s most famous accommodation the Hotel Llao-Llao, the hidden beach Villa Tacul, the Bosque de Arrayanes, the Bahía López Outlook, the Green Christ monument, and to view the range at the panoramic viewpoint overlooking Lago Moreno.

 Chocolate is an Experience Here

 Lastly, Bariloche is known for chocolate.
 We visited Mamuschka (which was a better value) and Rapanui to get our sweet tooth fix.
 Rather than buy a prepackaged box, we opted to pick out a few select chocolates asking for a small box or bag as the chocolates are quite expensive.

-San Martín de Los Andes
+Bariloche → San Martín de Los Andes

 Best Dining Experience

-General Patagonia Budget Tips
+General Patagonia Itinerary Budget Tips

 - If you have the time, give yourself an extra day or two in each location to help prevent burnout.

-- Save money by drinking tap water!
+- Save money by drinking tap water.
 Harry and I typically have sensitive stomachs and we drank water straight from the tap the entire time in Argentina, Chile, and Patagonia.

 Rate Quoted on Xoom

 - Near Uruguay?
-Redeem USD out of ATM’s in Uruguay.
+Redeem USD out of ATMs in Uruguay.

-- Find a local money exchange office (in Argentina) and simply ask them for the best rate that they can offer on the CLP?
+- Find a local money exchange office (in Argentina) and simply ask them for the best rate that they can offer on the CLP.
 They’ll instantly know that you’re not looking for the official rate and offer you something close to the “blue” rate.